 Burundi profile - Media

-Operating in a turbulent political climate, Burundi's media are subject to self-censorship and occasional government censorship.
+Operating in a turbulent political climate, Burundi's media are subject to censorship.

 Newspaper readership is limited by low literacy levels.
 Radio is the main source of information for many Burundians.
 The government runs TV, radio and press outlets.

-BBC World Service broadcasts on 90.2 FM in Bujumbura and on 105.6 in Mount Manga; Radio France Internationale and the Voice of America are also available in the capital.
+BBC World Service broadcasts on 90.2 FM in Bujumbura and on 105.6 in Mount Manga; Radio France Internationale is also available in the capital.

 Le Renouveau - government newspaper

 Iwacu - private weekly, online content in English/French

 Arc-en-ciel (Rainbow) - private, French-language weekly